Town Center Foot & Ankle

 A viral infection that shouldn’t be ignored causes plantar warts, or foot warts.
-Before your warts worsen or spread, see what the team at Town Center Foot & Ankle in Kingwood and Atascocita, Texas, can do to help.
-You can request a wart evaluation by calling your closest office location or by using the online requesting feature.
+Before your warts worsen or spread, see what the team at Town Center Foot & Ankle in Kingwood, Texas, can do to help.
+You can request a wart evaluation by calling the office or by using the online requesting feature.

 The human papillomavirus (HPV) causes plantar warts.
 This viral infection enters the outer layers of your skin, usually in weak or broken spots — like wounds or ulcers — along the soles of your feet.